telerik/xamarin-forms-docs/controls/tabview/tabview-scrolling-tabs.md

 * **IsHeaderScrollable**(*bool*): Specifies whether the header will allow scrolling.
 The default value is false.

-## Scrolling in the header using the TabView IsHeaderScrollable property and the default TabView Header

->important The IsHeaderScrollable is working when the default TabView Header is used.

-### Example

 Here is the TabView definition with default header and `IsHeaderScrollable` set to `True`:

 <snippet id='tabview-features-isheaderscrollable-xaml'/>